 Yes, you can customize the appearance of your clustered scatter plot in Excel by adjusting the chart’s colors, fonts, labels, and other formatting options.

-That is the end of the article regarding clustered scatter plot in Excel.
+That is the end of the article regarding clustered scatter plots in Excel.
 The main idea behind it was to create scatters on top of columns.
-Keep in mind, the amount of clusters depends on the dataset and reference data values.
+Keep in mind, that the amount of clusters depends on the dataset and reference data values.
 If you find this article helpful, please share this with your friends.
 Moreover, do let us know if you have any further queries.
-Finally, please visit Exceldemy for more exciting articles on Excel.